subnomo/tumblr-likes/README.md

 ## Configuration

-On the first run, tumblr-likes will generate a `credentials.toml` file for you.
 In order to download liked posts, you will need an API key.

 1. [Register an application with the Tumblr API](https://www.tumblr.com/oauth/apps).
 The name and other options don't matter.
 2. Click "Expore API" under the application you just created
 3. Click "Allow"
 4. In the upper right, click "Show Keys"
-5. Copy the API key into the `credentials.toml` file that was created.
+5. Copy the API key shown

-The `credentials.toml` file also needs the username of the blog to download from.

 ## Usage

-On the command line, just type:
+On the command line:

 ```
-$ tumblr-likes
+$ tumblr-likes -a <api_key> -b <blog>
 ```

+If you don't want to provide the API key every time, you can save it into an environmental variable `$TUMBLR_API_KEY` instead.

 Liked posts will be downloaded into a `downloads` folder in the current directory.